mattcaseycpa/project1/README.md

 **Our Questions**
 What's the point of life, the universe, and everything?
 The answer is a resounding '42', as calculated by the fictional super-computer Deep Thought (always know where your towel is).
-More seriously though, surely the point of our lives is to maximize human happiness.
-With that in mind, we thought it might be interesting to investigate happiness and several things that it correlates with.
+More seriously, though, surely the point of our lives is to maximize human happiness.
+With that in mind, we set out to investigate happiness and its relationship with several factors.

 1. What are the happiest countries around the world?